"I really appreciate your support and constant clarifications on everything." ~an NMI student

 No. Although NMI was founded as Midwifery Institute of California, it is now a correspondence program.
-Students may participate from anywhere in the world by utilizing our modular format for course work, and by making the necessary agreements with an approved preceptor.
+Students may participate from a large number of U.S. States by utilizing our modular format for course work, and by making the necessary agreements with an approved preceptor.

 If you're new to midwifery, the acronyms can get confusing.
 See our glossary of terms.

 The National Midwifery Institute logo is a pomegranate.
 With its tart red juice surrounding hundreds of plump, glistening seeds, the pomegranate has long been used to represent and celebrate fertility.
 A man is challenged to prove himself a worthy husband by feeding his beloved a pomegranate, seed by seed without losing a drop of juice.
 May all fertility be met with the tender patience and love of a perfect match.

 Contact us.
 We enjoy helping students find their way.